 Your non-linear problem of 90% utilization

-Now suppose someone walks up and sees “50% utilization” and says “Hey now, this is a server, not a person!
+Now suppose someone looks at a report that shows “50% utilization” and says “Hey now, this is a server, not a person!
 It costs us the same whether we drive it at 50% utilization or 90% or 99%.
 So let’s get our money’s worth and drive it into the 90s!”

 What happens?
 Even normal variations in traffic will drive the server past its capacity.
 The average time to respond to a request will skyrocket, and often requests will be dropped altogether.
 Not due to an unusual event, but all the time.
 The system is now brittle—not good for costs, not good for the quality of the product or customer experience—just bad all around.